yenthusiastic/Electronics_PCBprototype_LED-Blinker/README.md

 <img src="/media/Components.jpg" width="500" height="300">

+<i>Fig 1.
+SMD components used for prototyping</i>

 <a name="header3"><h2>1.
 Schematic design and simulation in QUCS</h2></a>

 <img src="/media/Schematic.png" width="500" height="700">

+<i>Fig 2.
+Schematic design and simulation using QUCS, an open source circuit simulator</i>

 How the LED Blinker/ Astable Multivibrator works: The 2 capacitors C1 and C2 alternatively charges and discharges, which causes the transistors Q2 and Q1 to alternately turn on and off respectively.
 The transistors switch their state